servizioaggiornato/IPHONE-RAT-PROTECT/README.md

 3) Copy scan.py script from this link: https://github.com/servizioaggiornato/IPHONE-RAT-PROTECT/blob/main/scan.py

-4) Grant to Python Programming Interpreter permission to run in background and your protection will be Activated
+4) Grant to Python Programming Interpreter permission to run in background.

 5) Create a New Code, paste the code.